pluralsight/guides/draft/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

     return doc
 ```
-Here we start by collecting all the information from the keyword argument dictionary.
-There are a couple of things considered here including the fact that we are considering the fact that a file might be stored within a folder.
-The folder id is stored in the `parent_id` field of each file document in the database.
-We collect all this information about the file into a dictionary call the insert function to store them in the database.
-The returned dictionary from calling the insert function contains the ids of the newly generated documents.
-We populate this information in the dictionary.
+Here we start by collecting all the information from the keyword arguments dictionary.
+There are a couple of things considered here including the fact that a file might be stored within a folder.
+The folder ID is stored in the `parent_id` field of each file document in the database.

+We collect all this information about the file into a dictionary and call the insert function to store them in the database.
+The returned dictionary from calling the insert function contains the IDs of the newly generated documents.
+We populate this information in the dictionary and return it.

-Finally, since this file manager implementation has folders, if we are creating a file in a folder, we would have to add each newly creatd object into the record for the folder we're storing it in.
+Finally, since this file manager implementation has folders, if we are creating a file in a folder, we would have to add each newly creatd object into a list in the corresponding record for the folder we're trying to store it in.
 We do this by calling a method which we will create in the Folder model called `add_object`.
 Calling this method will add the id for the document created into the `objects` list of the folder.

 Next up we will go back to our base class to create a number of useful methods which we may or may not override in the child classes.
 ```